sprakhar77/DiabloEngine/chess engine linux/README.txt

-just compile with the makefile to get a.out
+Just compile with the makefile to get a.out